identity-com/idv-commons/README.md

 }
 ```

-### ValidatingHandler
+### Validating Handler

-An ancestral handler that extends UCAHandler and should be used to handle validation process
+The IDV Commons library provides an ancestral handler, called `Validating Handler` that extends UCAHandler and can be used to handle validation process that requires async validations.
-that required async validations.
-An handler that extends ValidatingHandler will never autoAccept
-and will set UCA.status to VALIDATING if no exception is throw during handling process
+It automatically sets the associated UCAs status to `VALIDATING` as long as no exception is thrown.

 #### Example